0xvangrim/guardian-accelerator/README.md

 Fees are an important component of DeFi protocols.
 PerpetuEx has two types of fees:
 `liquidatorFee` and `borrowingFee`.

-Liquidation fees incentivize liquidators to liquidate the positions of users whose leverage exceeds the MAX_LEVERAGE.
+Liquidation fees incentivize liquidators to liquidate the positions of users whose leverage exceeds the `maxLeverage``.

 `liquidatorFee` is a percentage of the position’s remaining collateral

-As a result, liquidators have a strong incentive to close positions as soon as the `MAX_LEVERAGE` is exceeded to minimize the risk of the collateral diminishing further if the BTC price movement continues.
+As a result, liquidators have a strong incentive to close positions as soon as the `maxLeverage` is exceeded to minimize the risk of the collateral diminishing further if the BTC price movement continues.
 A decrease in the user's collateral due to additional losses would result in a lower amount received by the liquidators.

-It's crucial for liquidation to occur as quickly as possible when `MAX_LEVERAGE` is reached, so that users' losses don't deepen due to a delay in liquidation.
+It's crucial for liquidation to occur as quickly as possible when `maxLeverage` is reached, so that users' losses don't deepen due to a delay in liquidation.

-On the other hand, swift liquidation prevents a position that has exceeded `MAX_LEVERAGE` from becoming healthy again due to a market reversal.
+On the other hand, swift liquidation prevents a position that has exceeded `maxLeverage` from becoming healthy again due to a market reversal.

-For example, if Bob holds a SHORT position on BTC, and the price of BTC increases significantly, causing his LEVERAGE to exceed the `MAX_LEVERAGE`, If his position is not liquidated quickly, two undesirable scenarios are likely:
+For example, if Bob holds a SHORT position on BTC, and the price of BTC increases significantly, causing his LEVERAGE to exceed the `maxLeverage`, If his position is not liquidated quickly, two undesirable scenarios are likely:

-1. The price of BTC decreases in a correction, allowing Bob's leverage to fall below the `MAX_LEVERAGE` threshold.
+1. The price of BTC decreases in a correction, allowing Bob's leverage to fall below the `maxLeverage` threshold.
    In this case, Bob could close his position and reduce his losses when he should have been liquidated.
    The difference in losses he endured should have gone to the liquidity providers as a profit, who are the first to be impacted in this scenario.